projectatomic/nulecule/examples/guestbook-go/README.md

 atomic run $USER/guestbookgo-app
 ```

-You'll be prompted to replace the value `CHANGEME` with an IP address or addresses at which your app can be reached.
+You'll be prompted to replace the value `publicip` with an IP address or addresses at which your app can be reached.
 On a single machine kubernetes cluster, for instance, you would provide the IP address of your single kubelet.

 ### Step 3